PgBiel/elembic/docs/book/src/elements/creating/fields.md

 ## All field options

-`e.fields` has the following arguments:
+`e.field` has the following arguments:

 1. `name` (string, positional): the field name, by which it will be accessed in the dictionary returned by `e.fields(element instance)`.
 2. `type_` (type / typeinfo, positional): the field's type, defines how to check whether user input to this field is valid (read more about types in [the Type system chapter](../../types/type-system.md)).